The Swish Technique

 traditional NLP Visual Swish technique.
 It works well for those who are good visualisers especially if it is

 NLP language patterns, anchoring, and who has a keen of awareness of non-verbal responses.

-the benefits more widely available we have developed the Diamond Swish.
-We
+the benefits of the Swish Pattern more widely available we have developed the

 teach this is our NLP Core Skills courses yet